tonypilz/singleton/README.md

 # Overview
 The library improves the classical singleton pattern with respect to
  - testing
- - controlling timepoint and seqence of object construction/destruction
+ - control over timepoint and seqence of object construction/destruction
- - providing constructor-arguments
+ - control over constructor-arguments
- - detecting access to destroyed instances
+ - access to destroyed instances detection

 This is achieved by decoupling instance access from the instance lifetime management.
 The following example illustrates the basic idea/usage: